Belfast City Hospital: Origins

-The hospital has its origins in the workhouse and infirmary on the Lisburn Road which was designed by Charles Lanyon and opened on 1 January 1841.
+The hospital has its origins in the Belfast Union Workhouse and infirmary on the Lisburn Road which was designed by Charles Lanyon and opened on 1 January 1841.
 The infirmary was intended for the poor who did not have access to healthcare services provided by the government.

 Workhouse Infirmary

 As it became difficult to separate the sick from the destitute, the workhouse infirmary developed and soon had over 600 beds.
 The largest number of patients in the Belfast Union Infirmary was recorded as 4,252 on 31 January 1869.

 Dr. Thomas Andrews

 Dr. Thomas Andrews, who qualified as a doctor in Edinburgh in 1835, was appointed by the Guardians at the age of 26 to work with the growing patient population and paid him £60 per annum.
 Belfast grew to a city of 350,000 people in Victorian times but the city had a problem with poor housing and sewage which led to at least four Cholera outbreaks.
 In January 1847 a new fever hospital with 159 beds was opened by the Board of Guardians on the site.